28th January, 2025

-The COSHH regulations were first introduced over 30 years ago.
-Their purpose?
-To protect employees and others from harmful exposure to hazardous substances.
-So many of the substances we use in our jobs can be dangerous if used incorrectly.
+Many of the substances we use in our jobs can be dangerous if they are incorrectly used, or if we don't protect ourselves.
 At work, we have various health and safety laws to help protect people from harm, and COSHH is in place to protect our health from the harm that may come from exposure to hazardous substances.

 COSHH applies to a wide range of substances and preparations (mixtures of two or more substances) which have the potential to cause harm to health if they are ingested, inhaled, or are absorbed by, or come into contact with, the skin, or other body membranes.
 Hazardous substances can occur in many forms, including solids, liquids, vapours, gases and fumes.
 They can also be simple asphyxiants or biological agents.